cmilr/core-restore/README.md

 [![Code of Conduct][coc-badge]][coc]&nbsp;

 # Swift CoreRestore
 CoreRestore is a Swift library allowing you to easily add **backup and restore** functionality to iOS apps that employ Apple's Core Data.
-I built this library because I wanted the users of my apps to be able to easily restore their data to a previous state should the need ever arise (ahem-programmer error.)
+I built this library because I wanted the users of my apps to be able to easily restore their data to a previous state should the need ever arise (ahem-programmer error 😅)

 This project is still a very early work-in-progress—it's currently getting battle-tested in the beta release of my app [Delilah](https://cmillerco.com/delilah)—but I hope to have this README better fleshed out in the coming weeks, including detailed installation and usage info.
 Thanks for your patience.